Divorce Attorney in Wausau, WI and the Surrounding Areas

 Uncontested divorce brings with it a number of real, tangible advantages over traditional litigation.
 For example:

-If you believe an uncontested divorce might fit your needs, we encourage you to reach out to our divorce attorney in Wausau, WI.
+If you believe an uncontested divorce might fit your needs, we encourage you to reach out to a divorce attorney in Wausau, WI.
 Even if you think litigation is the only option, still get in touch with us, because there may be less conflict than you think.
-Our Wausau lawyers certainly litigate when needed, but we encourage the more economical, affordable, and civil approach of uncontested divorce when it makes sense.
+Our divorce attorneys in Wausau, WI certainly litigate when needed, but we encourage the more economical, affordable, and civil approach of uncontested divorce when it makes sense.

 When you get married, the property you own merges with that of your spouse and becomes “marital” property.
-If you are about to get married and want to keep some of your property from becoming part of the marriage estate, you should consider a prenuptial or premarital agreement.
+If you are about to get married and want to keep some of your property from becoming part of the marriage estate, you should consider a prenuptial or premarital agreement prepared by a divorce lawyer in Wausau, WI.
 Schmidt & Schmidt, S.C., has drafted many of these agreements as well as antenuptial or post-marital agreements, which spouses enter into after they have said their vows.

-Our experienced family law attorneys work together for the good of the client, providing both the best service and the best of all possible results.
+When you work with our team, your divorce attorney in Wausau, WI will work for the good of the client, providing both the best service and the best of all possible results.
 If you have questions about prenuptial or antenuptial agreements, contact our Wausau premarital agreements attorneys online or call (877) 757-6995 to schedule an appointment to discuss your plans.

 Under marital property law, a couple (before they are married) or a husband and wife (after they are married) can contract as to who actually owns the property and how it is to be shared or distributed upon a death or a divorce.